Faversham: Culture

 Arden of Feversham is a play about the murder of Thomas Arden written around 1590, possibly by William Shakespeare or Canterbury-born Christopher Marlowe.
 It gives its name to the modern Arden Theatre in the town, Local theatre groups perform in the theatre as part of the Canterbury Festival each autumn.

 The Royal Cinema is based near the town square.
 It opened in 1936 and is now Grade II listed.
 It is one of only two mock Tudor cinemas to survive in the UK.

 The Faversham Society was established in 1962, and is one of the oldest civic societies in the UK.
 It owns and manages the Fleur de Lis Heritage Centre as its headquarters.
 The Centre hosts a large museum depicting the town's history and culture and hosts the town's Visitor Information Centre, including a bookshop.

-The Maison Dieu ('House of God'), located on the A2 to the southwest of the town centre, is a hospital, monastery, hostel, retirement home and Royal lodge commissioned by Henry III in 1234 and now in the care of English Heritage.
+The Maison Dieu ('House of God'), located on the A2 to the south-west of the town centre, is a hospital, monastery, hostel, retirement home and Royal lodge commissioned by Henry III in 1234 and now in the care of English Heritage.
 It is now managed by the Maison Dieu Trust and closely associated to the Faversham Society as a museum of Roman artefacts from the surrounding area.

-Davington Priory lies to the northwest of the town centre and was founded in the mid 12th century.
+Davington Priory lies to the north-west of the town centre and was founded in the mid 12th century.
 It is currently owned and occupied by musician and activist Bob Geldof.

 Brogdale Farm, to the south of the town centre, has hosted the DEFRA National Fruit Collection since 1954.
 It has over 2,040 varieties of apple, 502 of pear, 350 of plum, 322 of cherry and smaller collections of bush fruits, nuts and grapes, all grown in 150 acre of orchards.
 The farm hosts a number of fruit festivals throughout the year, guided tours and activities for schools.
-It also hosts the 9-inch Faversham miniature railway which runs through the orchards.
+It also hosts the nine-inch gauge Faversham miniature railway, which runs through the orchards.

-In 2011 it was discovered that the town owns an original version of Magna Carta, potentially worth about £20m, rather than a copy worth only £10,000.
+In 2011, it was discovered that the town owns an original version of Magna Carta, potentially worth about £20m, rather than a copy worth only £10,000.
 In 2015, the copy went on display to the public at the town's Alexander Centre – the first time it had been on display for 715 years.
 The Magna Carta and other town charters are now on permanent display in 12 Market Place in Faversham.

 The 2021 Tamil Film Jagame Thandhiram starring Dhanush was partly filmed in Faversham, including the Iron Wharf.

-In August 2023 a copy of a prayer book written by Katharine Parr was found and put on display in the Fleur de Lis Heritage Centre in Faversham.
-This is the first book printed in English written by a woman.
+In August 2023, a copy of a prayer book written by Katharine Parr was found and put on display in the Fleur de Lis Heritage Centre in Faversham; this was the first book printed in English written by a woman.